efren-palacios/duellinks/_posts/content/tier-list/deck-types/2017-01-01-spellbooks.md

 Summon Fool > Send Secrets to the Graveyard > Activate Master copy Secrets search Fate or Eternity depending on which one you don’t already have in your hand > Set Eternity > Activate Fate’s first effect > Banish Secrets return Eternity (Or an opponent's back row if you’re doing this turn 2) > Activate Eternity bring Secrets to the hand > Activate Secrets search Graveyard Fuel (Power/Organization) > Activate Graveyard Fuel.

 * When playing Reaper of Prophecy, search for Secrets or Eternity when it’s effect is activated to have a follow up to next turn in case of board breaks, or simply recycling Fate.

+* When playing Fool of Prophecy, if you are able to activate Fool's second effect to summon Reaper of Prophecy and have not yet used Fate while your opponent currently controls cards on the field; turn your toggle to **ON** and search Spellbook of Fate.
+After you special summon your second monster using Reaper of Phophecy, you will be given a prompt to use Spellbook of Fate during that end phase.
+Doing this, you can remove a potentially problematic card your opponent controls and still be able to use another Spellbook of Fate on your opponent's turn.

 {% include guides/guides.html deckType=page.deck-type %}